President’s Report to Our Members

 Moonscape brings news and commentary articles, and complements the content of Moon Miners’ Manifesto and our other publications.
 We try (but do not promise) to publish monthly.

-Another somewhat daunting publication project has been under consideration, a Spanish Language Quarterly.
+Another somewhat daunting publication project has been under consideration, a Spanish Language Quarterly and Spanish version of our website.
 The Moon Society has been active for some time in Mexico, and more recently in Chile – the Moon/Mars Atacama Research Station, for which we had been the lead design consultant until the University of Antofagasta (the major port city in northern Chile near where MMARS would be built) took over management of the project.

 Check our Mexican Space Society page and our Spanish Language Project information page.
 These pages are a humble start.
 We will need to build a capable team to realize this goal.
 To volunteer, write spanish@moonsociety